 During the cold winter months there is a significant rise in breakdown call outs.
-So if you want to avoid being stuck on the side of a road, here’s 5 steps you can take to avoid it.
+So if you want to avoid being stuck on the side of the road, here’s 5 steps you can take to avoid it.

 Batteries do not last forever, and those that are more than 5 years old will struggle more in the cold weather.
 So, if you know your battery has not been replaced or checked in a while, book it in to avoid any unwanted faults occurring in the future.